open-craft/xblock-group-project-v2/docs/development.md

 # Development

-Developing on Group Project XBlock v2 and running tests requires, at the minimum:
+Developing with Group Project XBlock v2 and running tests requires, at the minimum:

 * python>=2.7,<3.0
 * pip>=6.0